AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 });
 ```

 This class handles the complexity of multi-profile encoding while giving you hooks for progress monitoring and error handling.
-In production, we extend this with queue management, distributed encoding across multiple machines, and automatic upload to CDN storage.
+In production, I extend this with queue management, distributed encoding across multiple machines, and automatic upload to CDN storage.

 ## Understanding Rate Control Algorithms